transition-state

 Open directions

-• Extending the Hessian-enhanced CI-NEB to work with SOAP-based ML potentials for automated discovery of reaction mechanisms in heterogeneous catalysis.
+• Extending the Hessian-enhanced CI-NEB to work with Smooth Overlap of Atomic Positions (SOAP) based ML potentials for automated discovery of reaction mechanisms in heterogeneous catalysis.

-• Unified benchmarking framework for path-finding methods (the BENCH CECAM initiative).
+• Unified benchmarking framework for path-finding methods (the BENCH initiative at the Centre Europeen de Calcul Atomique et Moleculaire (CECAM)).

 • Combining single-ended and double-ended methods adaptively based on landscape topology.